-In early 2014, the RIPE NCC will ask assigned (PI and ASN) resource holders to set an "abuse-c:" attribute for their resources.
-They will be able to do this using a simplified form that will automatically create a new role object and update their organisation object for them.
+In early 2014, the RIPE NCC asked assigned (PI and ASN) resource holders to set an "abuse-c:" attribute for their resources.
+They were able to do this using a simplified form that automatically created a new role object and update their organisation object for them.

 The policy is described in RIPE Document ripe-563, "Abuse Contact Management in the RIPE Database."
 The policy proposal, which was accepted by the RIPE community, is 2011-06, "Abuse Contact Management in the RIPE NCC Database".

 Please see the FAQs about abuse-c for more information.